CesarPazzi/blog/content/posts/tw-temp/index.md

 First, The Code.
 Although is functional, is very simple and I think it have plenty of room for improvement.

 Second, The Sources.
 Scraping weather data may not be the best way because if the script failed to scrape the website even if the website is online, or if the website block the IP for some reason, that would be the biggest issue.
 A solution would be scraping more than one source, and in case one fail, the other would serve as a backup source.
-I first think in web scrapping because weather APIs have a quota of how many calls you can do in a certain period of time and web scrapping don't have those limitations.
+I first think in web scraping because weather APIs have a quota of how many calls you can do in a certain period of time and web scraping don't have those limitations.

 Third, Reliability.
 In case something fail, there is no way to know what fails, there's no other chance to try to execute again, and the script have to wait another hour to execute again and hopes to everything works fine.
 I definitely have to work on a solution to solve this.